dracula/fb-messenger/README.md

 | ------------------------------------------------------------------------------------------------------------------ |
 | [Philippe Partarrieu](https://github.com/ppartarr)                                                                 |

+## Community

+* [Twitter](https://twitter.com/draculatheme) - Best for getting updates about themes and new stuff.
+* [GitHub](https://github.com/dracula/dracula-theme/discussions) - Best for asking questions and discussing issues.
+* [Discord](https://draculatheme.com/discord-invite) - Best for hanging out with the community.

 ## Contributing

 Feel free to help me develop this extension by submitting pull requests!
 You can view a list of contributors [here](https://github.com/dracula/fb-messenger/graphs/contributors)